-Design Phase II began during Q2-2018 and continues throughout.
-The project was pushed back to allow for the Tree Protection Plan and budgeting changes.
-Coordination with private utilities companies was finalized.
-Mylar submittal is scheduled for April 1, 2019.
+The project is in Design Phase and remains on schedule in Q2-2019.
+The projects schedule was pushed back during Q4-2018 to allow for the Tree Protection Plan and budgeting changes.
+Mylar submittal is scheduled for Q1-2020.

 Design Phase